Introduction to Operating Systems

 I will assign readings and other exploration activities from the text and online sources for most class meetings.
 I expect readings to be completed before class meetings.

 There will be several programming assignments (probably 4).
 They must be submitted electronically (via handin.cs.clemson.edu) by 4:00 PM on the due date.
 I don't accept late work, period.
-The assignments will be challenging.
+The assignments will be challenging, but I will give you more time than you need (usually three weeks) to complete them.
 Start early, test thoroughly, and submit early in order to avoid last-minute crises.

-Assignments will be machine graded, and your grade will be based on how your code works, not based on how long you worked on it.
+Assignments will be machine graded, and your grade will be based on how your code works, not based on how much code you wrote or how long you worked on it.
 You should start early on assignments, work incrementally, and test thoroughly in order to avoid painful surprises.

-I occasionally give short “pop quizzes” at the beginning of class (probably once a week).
+I will occasionally give short “pop quizzes” at the beginning of class (probably at least once a week).
 These quizzes will not be announced in advance.
 If you are late, you may miss the quiz (I won't repeat instructions) or not have enough time to complete it.

 If you miss a quiz, your grade will be zero (0).
 There will be NO make-up quizzes.
-I will drop the lowest two quizzes.
+I will drop the lowest three quizzes to account for when people are just having an off day and for unavoidable absences or power outages.
+(Contact me for medical emergencies, where this is not sufficient).

 There will be one midterm exam given around mid-semester.

 The final exam will be cumulative.
-The location and time will be posted on the course schedule.
+Details will be posted on the course schedule.

 Office hours are an opportunity to reinforce course topics either one-on-one or in small groups.
 If you are unable to attend during the posted time slots, I am happy to make an appointment.

-You are required to come to office hours at least once (with something to discuss) before March 1st.
+You are required to come to office hours (and discuss something with me) at least once before October 15th.
 If you don't, your participation score for the semester will be zero (0).

 Participation accounts for 5% of your grade.
 This part of your grade will be determined by whether or not you show up to office hours, how actively you participate (ask questions, make comments, contribute to activities) during class, and by how involved you are in answering other students' questions on Piazza.
 You should do these things anyway, since these activities help you better learn the material.
 I generally assign participation grades rather coarsely—100% to students who are fully engaged active participants, 50% to students who are nominally engaged (physically there and willing to participate when asked to), and 0% for students who really aren't engaged (trying to hide).

-Class attendance is critical in this course.
-Lectures build on preceding lectures, and missing even a single class can make it difficult to keep up with the course material.
+Class attendance (either virtual or in person) is critical in this course.
+Lectures build on preceding lectures, and missing class can make it difficult to keep up with the course material.
 Roll will be taken, and those who miss class miss important material and/or quizzes.
 Any student with more than three (3) unexcused absences may be dropped from the course.

-No make-up quizzes or exams will be given.
-If you arrive late on the day of a quiz or exam, you will be allowed to participate, but will not be given additional time to compensate for being late.
-If I am more than ten (10) minutes late, you should assume that I am dealing with an emergency and will not make it to class.
+If I am more than ten (15) minutes late, you should assume that I am dealing with an emergency and will not make it to class.
 Check your email and Piazza in those circumstances for further explanation.

 Bring a laptop to class.
 We will regularly do in-class coding and other exercises, for which a laptop will be helpful.
 Roll will also be taken electronically.
 Some students also find it helpful to follow along in class on their laptops as I demonstrate small programs and programming techniques in class.
 We will use the Linux lab machines (in 110 McAdams) as the reference computing environment for the course.
+You can use http://virtual.computing.clemson.edu/ or SSH to connect to these machines remotely.
 I strongly recommend that you run Linux, either natively or in a VM, on your laptop.

 I also expect the following, both as a courtesy to your classmates, to yourself, and to me: